Joy-Saliu/shell-scripting/README.md

 # shell-scripting
 A bash script that generates multiplication table for a given number.
 The scripts prompts a user to enter a number and displays a multiplication table for that number up to 10.
+It exits and continues based on user's choices.

 - created directory; linux shell script ![alttxt](Image1.png)